Skip to content

 First execution is different from steady state

-Fresh executors are slower than steady-state pooled executors because they still need to stand up the host shell and the guest runtime.
-Use prewarm() on pooled worker or process executors when you want those costs paid before traffic arrives; it now warms both the outer shell and a real no-op guest execution path.
+Fresh worker shells are slower than steady-state pooled executors because they still need to stand up the shell and the guest runtime.
+Use prewarm() on pooled worker hosts when you want those costs paid before traffic arrives; it warms both the outer shell and a real no-op guest execution path.

-Pool maxSize is the main throughput control for pooled worker and process executors.
+Pool maxSize is the main throughput control for worker-hosted QuickJS executors.

-• WorkerExecutor now starts with a CPU-aware default pool size based on available parallelism, capped at 4.
+• QuickJsExecutor with host: "worker" starts with a CPU-aware default pool size based on available parallelism, capped at 4.

 • Size the pool to the concurrency you actually expect, not just to the default.